rhollings/virtual-assistant/README.md

 'speech_recognition' -> speech to text
 <a href="https://pypi.org/project/pyttsx3/" target="_blank">'pyttsx3'</a> -> text to speech
 'wikipedia' -> for wiki searches
-'wolframalpha' -> for geo questions
+'wolframalpha' -> for intelligent responses
 'requests' -> for HTTP requests
 'ecapture' -> for taking photos
 'json' -> for reading json data